wolfj123/PolicyModelsPlugin/README.md

 For this project we have created 3 new Tree-Sitter parsers, one for each language in Policy Models.
 These parsers are standalone [npm](#https://www.npmjs.com/) packages and can be used in other projects freely.

 #### Decision Graph Parser
-This parser can be found [here](#https://www.npmjs.com/package/tree-sitter-decisiongraph).
+This parser can be found at https://www.npmjs.com/package/tree-sitter-decisiongraph.

 #### Policy Space Parser
-This parser can be found [here](#https://www.npmjs.com/package/tree-sitter-policyspace).
+This parser can be found at https://www.npmjs.com/package/tree-sitter-policyspace.

 #### Value Inference Parser
-This parser can be found [here](#https://www.npmjs.com/package/tree-sitter-valueinference).
+This parser can be found at https://www.npmjs.com/package/tree-sitter-valueinference.

 ### Syntax Highlighting in VSCode using Tree-Sitter